symbiontik/k3s-gitops/README.md

 - Enables `cert-manager` to utilize the Cloudflare DNS challenge for automating TLS certificate creation in your Kubernetes cluster
 - Enables accessibility of your apps from anywhere
 - Secures access to your apps with Cloudflare Access
 - Provides DNS security, detailed traffic metrics, and logging with Cloudflare Gateway
 - Provides you with Zero Trust security capabilities
 - Provides you with an single-sign-on (SSO) portal for your apps
+- Integrates with Terraform Cloud for automated Cloudflare resource creation

 1. Login to your [Cloudflare account](https://dash.cloudflare.com/login).